Metrics Semantic Conventions

 Common attributes SHOULD be consistently named.
 This aids in discoverability and disambiguates similar attributes to metric names.

-“As a rule of thumb, aggregations over all the dimensions of a given metric SHOULD be meaningful," as Prometheus recommends.
+“As a rule of thumb, aggregations over all the attributes of a given metric SHOULD be meaningful,” as Prometheus recommends.

 Semantic ambiguity SHOULD be avoided.
 Use prefixed metric names in cases